Do you want to create the best digital products to sell online and are looking for ideas?

 - You don't have to hold any physical inventory, as you would with tangible products.

 - You can automate your marketing so you're creating passive income for yourself.

 what you need to sell products On your own website

 If you already have a website, you can sell your products there.

 how to sell digital products without a website

 If you don't have a website and don't want to set up one, you've got the option of selling your digital downloads on a marketplace like Etsy, TheHungryJPEG, Creative Marketplace or, if you're selling books, you can self-publish them on Amazon too.

-Marketplaces are good if you don't want to do a lot of marketing for your products, but you have to do some keyword research and use the right keywords in your product descriptions and titles so people will be able to find them.
+Marketplaces are good if you don't want to do a lot of marketing for your products, but you have to do some work before you start:

 Using an ecommerce platform